 What is Work Camping

-Work-Camping is a popular way for some campers to travel further and visit great places by getting temporary jobs at some of the campgrounds scattered around the USA.
+Work-Camping is fast becoming a popular way for some RV owners to extend their travels and visit more great places; by getting temporary jobs at some of the campgrounds scattered around the USA.

 The jobs at campgrounds are often simple "front desk" jobs or what they call "low impact" labor jobs where the work-camper can perform daily maintenance and landscaping work.

-Add to this the fact that most Work Campers will get a break on the cost of their campsite, while they are staying there and working for the campground.
+Add to this the fact that most Work Campers will even get a break on the cost of their campsite, while they are staying there and working for the campground.